Tag: oconnell

 Unlike the price of the drink, the appearance of this pub isn’t something that we could fault too much.
 Ubiquitous and pristinely up-kept mahogany characterises the overall look of the pub – dividers and hatches aplenty offered momentary distraction from the pain emanating from the pocket wherein my wallet was kept.
 Pintman Nº2, while agreeable to my positive assessment of the interior, was quick to knock off a few more points by wondering why a pub charging five seventy for a jar is still showing World Cup matches on a fuzzy, mid-2000s era, CRT-style TV.
 “Surely they can afford a flat-screen by now”, he protests.

-The customer base is unsurprisingly mostly made up of tourists, the staff are warm and friendly in their service.
-The bouncer was prone to nipping in and out to keep track of the score of the ongoing match during our stay – a humourous sort of man, he interacted well with the customers inside.
+The customer base is unsurprisingly mostly made up of tourists, and the staff are warm and friendly in their service.
+The bouncer was prone to nipping in and out to keep track of the score of the ongoing match during our stay – a humorous sort of man, he interacted well with the customers inside.
 He even suggested a few boozers to us upon overhearing our arguing over where to go next – advice we opted to take in lieu of another round.

-This was the last of the many Madigan’s that we had yet to set foot in, ultimately it disappointed.
-Undoubtedly it’s a well-placed and good-looking boozer, but the price of the pint was one that was just too exorbitant for us to justify returning.
-This now means that Madigan’s of O’Connell St. is officially deemed to be DublinByPub’s least favourite of all the Madigan’s.
+This was the last of the many Madigans that we had yet to set foot in; ultimately, it disappointed.
+Undoubtedly, it’s a well-placed and good-looking boozer, but the price of the pint was one that was just too exorbitant for us to justify returning.
+This now means that Madigan’s of O’Connell St. is officially deemed to be DublinByPub’s least favourite of all the Madigans.
 And we include Killbarrack Shopping Centre in that!

 Madigan's (Abbey St.)

-Now far be it from us to suggest that our country does not contain grandmothers who would love nothing more than a few games of pool as they hammer a rake load of Jägerbombs into themselves over a bit of Metallica in Fibbers, but when a question alike the one above is asked of me, I can’t but help to refer to clichéd stereotype.
-So with images of woollen-clad, mass-hungry coronation street aficionados in mind I could think of but one pub to recommend that this person bring their dear old Nana – Madigan’s of Abbey St.
+Now, far be it from us to suggest that our country does not contain grandmothers who would love nothing more than a few games of pool as they hammer a rake load of Jägerbombs into themselves over a bit of Metallica in Fibbers, but when a question alike the one above is asked of me, I can’t but help to refer to clichéd stereotype.
+So with images of woollen-clad, mass-hungry Coronation Street aficionados in mind, I could think of but one pub to recommend that this person bring their dear old Nana – Madigan’s of Abbey St.

-We don’t want to, in any way, delegitimise Madigan’s by any means here, this is a true, out-and-out Dublin pub.
-But given that it’s a stone’s throw from the since-closed Clery’s and lies in close proximity to many public transport links as well as being practically next door to Dublin’s premier purveyor of texts and tat relating to the catholic church – we’d argue that it’s a perfect spot for granny.
+We don’t want to, in any way, delegitimise Madigan’s by any means here; this is a true, out-and-out Dublin pub.
+But given that it’s a stone’s throw from the since-closed Clery’s and lies in close proximity to many public transport links, as well as being practically next door to Dublin’s premier purveyor of texts and tat relating to the catholic church – we’d argue that it’s a perfect spot for granny.

-The pub is one of three Madigan boozers which all sit within walking distance from each other on Dublin’s north side.
+The pub is one of three Madigan boozers, which all sit within walking distance from each other on Dublin’s north side.
 We’ve only ever seemed to find ourselves in this pub before the fall of darkness for some reason, and in our heads, it’s certainly remained as an afternoon sort of pub.
-The most notable aspect of the pub that deserves comment upon is its appearance, there isn’t even the slightest of cases to be made on the issue of this not being an attractive-looking space.
+The most notable aspect of the pub that deserves comment upon is its appearance; there isn’t even the slightest of cases to be made on the issue of this not being an attractive-looking space.
 The pub’s aesthetic is well-curated and is a brighter and more polished one than that of those which trade nearby.
 Bright floor tiles and cream-hued walls illuminate the pub amply, dark wooden dividers contrast the brighter colours and are utilised to section off different seating areas – one of which contains a fireplace.
-The bar sits to the left of the room toward the back but you’d nearly miss it given the atrium that sits at the very rear of the room.
-Panelled entirely in backlit stained glass depicting colourful shrubbery – this atrium, which houses low and cosy seating, is a feature that is, without doubt, the main talking point of the pub’s design.
+The bar sits to the left of the room toward the back, but you’d nearly miss it given the atrium that sits at the very rear of the room.
+Panelled entirely in backlit stained glass depicting colourful shrubbery, this atrium, which houses low and cosy seating, is a feature that is, without doubt, the main talking point of the pub’s design.

 Now!
 Who wants to lend us their granny?